juji-io/datalevin/README.md

 ### Native command line tool

-Datalevin supports compilation into [GraalVM native image](https://www.graalvm.org/reference-manual/native-image/), which should have better performance, for the native image version does not incur JNI overhead and uses a comparator written in C, see [blog post](https://yyhh.org/blog/2021/02/writing-c-code-in-javaclojure-graalvm-specific-programming/).

 A native command line tool is built to work with Datalevin databases in shell scripting, e.g. database backup/compaction, data import/export, query/transaction execution, and so on.
+The same binary can run as a Datalevin server.
+This tool also includes a REPL with a Clojure interpreter, in addition to support all the database functions.

+Native Datalevin is built by compiling into [GraalVM native image](https://www.graalvm.org/reference-manual/native-image/), which should have better performance, for the native image version does not incur JNI overhead and uses a comparator written in C, see [blog post](https://yyhh.org/blog/2021/02/writing-c-code-in-javaclojure-graalvm-specific-programming/).

-Here is how to get it:
+Here is how to get native Datalevin binary:

-#### MacOS and Linux
+#### MacOS and Linux Packager

 Install using [homebrew](https://brew.sh/)